 If you have it picked up at your hotel, or you drop it off at one of the collection points (usually a convenience store), then it will usually arrive the next day, maybe the day after if it’s going from one end of Japan to the other, so you should have a small bag of essentials with you.

 A case of over 200cm can’t be sent at all.
-To be fair, I just checked the listing for extra large luggage in Walmart and it’s unlikely you’ll be carrying a suitcase that big anyway.
+Although, I just checked the listing for extra large luggage in Walmart, and it’s unlikely you’ll be carrying a suitcase that big anyway.

-It’s how most Japanese people travel and the system is safe and very organised.
+It’s how most Japanese people travel, and the system is safe and very organised.
+See more tips for using luggage shipping in our post on the service.

 What Else to Read

-If you’re still a bit confused about the Japan Rail Pass we have a couple of posts that might help you out.
+If you’re still a bit confused about using trains in Japan, we have a couple of posts that might help you out.

 One of the most common questions asked is if you need a Japan Rail Pass when you’re basing yourself in Tokyo – and so, we tried to explain it simply.

 If you’re travelling further afield, here’s our post on how to tell whether the Japan Rail Pass is worth it for your trip – including comparing it to things like flying or driving a car.
-See that one here.
+See our Rail Pass analysis here.

-And if you already have a Rail Pass but are a bit confused about how exactly you use it, then have a look at this post which goes through the logisitics of using a Japan Rail Pass.
+And if you already have a Rail Pass but are a bit confused about how exactly you use it, then look at this post, which goes through the logistics of using a Japan Rail Pass.

 Who Writes This Blog?